 Elevate your afternoon tea with these almost foolproof featherlight scones

 No afternoon tea is complete with scones with jam and cream.
 Whether it is a high tea or afternoon tea, or even just a cream or Devonshire tea, scones feature prominently.

-This recipe is so easy, it is almost foolproof (unless you are my Grandma) and the light and fluffy, not too sweet texture of these featherlight scones makes this the perfect recipe to make for your next afternoon tea.
+This recipe is so easy, it is almost foolproof (unless you are my Grandma).
+The light and fluffy, not too sweet texture of these featherlight scones makes this the perfect recipe for your next afternoon tea.

 So, when are you having afternoon tea?